 Of all the evil characters in fairy tales, I found the Red Riding Hood’s wolf the scariest.
 He’s been called the “Big Bad Wolf,” but that name evokes a canine domesticated by the animator’s pen.
-The wolf I encountered alone in the deep dark woods of my imagination, while being read the story of Little Red Riding Hood, was a terror whose title couldn’t be tamed by alliteration.
+The wolf I encountered alone in the deep dark woods of my imagination was a terror whose title couldn’t be tamed by alliteration.

 Fairy tales don’t just present readers with Creational goodness, they also illustrate the results of human failure to obey God’s one condition—the presence of Evil.
 So we encounter both nobility and brutality, beauty and ugliness, harmony and conflict; dichotomies resulting from the distortions of a good Creation caused by the Fall.

-In “Cinderella” we find this situation in that Cinderella’s mother, “who had been the nicest person in the world,” was replaced by a stepmother who was “the haughtiest, proudest woman that had ever been seen” (Perrault).
-The hyperbole emphasizes the effects of sin are not experienced only by the wicked, but also by the good: Cinderella, “who was of an exceptionally sweet and gentle nature.”
+In “Cinderella” we find exactly this; evil within the family.
+Cinderella’s mother, “who had been the nicest person in the world,” was replaced by a stepmother who was “the haughtiest, proudest woman that had ever been seen” (Perrault).
+The hyperbole emphasizes the effects of sin are not experienced only by the wicked, but also by the innocent.
+Cinderella “was of an exceptionally sweet and gentle nature.”
 Under the guise of close relatives, the [step relatives] function as agents who introduce the outside unprotective world into the safe family shelter” (Shokeid).

 Fairy tales appeal to us because they tell us something that we desperately want to be true.
 They illustrate what we long for and suggest it is a possibility; they provide us with hope that we can become what we were created to be.
 Lüthi says, “Every man has within him an ideal image, and to be a king, to wear a crown, is an image for the ascent into the highest attainable realms.”
 This ideal is found in all humanity because we are aware of our fallenness.
 Nothing is how it is supposed to be, so we long that it be restored—redeemed.

 Although many deny its existence, Evil is real.
-Those who believe in the existence of evil, might want to question where they are standing when they are amongst those who treat them too lightly and declare them mere fantasy.
-Or those on the other side of the room who consider them evil because they contain it.
+Those who believe in the existence of evil might want to question where they are standing when they are amongst those who treat them too lightly and declare them mere fantasy.

 Bettelheim, Bruno.
 “The Struggle for Meaning.”
 Folk & Fairy Tales.
 3rd ed.
 Ed.
 Martin Hallet and Barbara Karasek.
 Toronto: Broadview Press, 2002.
 376-391.